archivesunleashed/archivesunleashed.org/content/vancouver/index.md

 ![Accommodations](/images/accommodations.png)

 * **Delta Vancouver Downtown Suites** (Delta Hotels by Marriott) - located just across the street from the Harbour Centre, a block of hotel suites has been set aside for datathon participants who would like to make a reservation.
 The rate is $189 CND/night (+ tax), and rooms must be booked before October 2.
-If you are interested in booking with the Delta, please connect with the Archives Unleashed Team so we can send you the reservation link.
+If you are interested in booking with the Delta, the reservation link will be provided in your acceptance e-mail.
 Note: space is limited so reservations will be on a first-come basis.

-For those looking for alternative accommodation, we've listed a few options that are also near to the Harbour Centre.
-Please note, we have no relationship nor do we receive financial return from any of these providers.
+For those looking for alternative accommodation, we've listed a few options that are also close to the Harbour Centre.
+Please note, we have no relationship with these venues and are providing them below just for your information.
 Any rates mentioned are presented as a reference and might be higher at the time of your booking.
 We highly encourage you to shop around and book early as space can fill up quickly.

 | Accommodation Option                                                                                          | Average Cost    | Distance to Harbour Centre |